CourtHive/tods-competition-factory/documentation/docs/tmx/factory-server.md

 The Competition Factory Server is a Node.js server that provides multi-user tournament management with data persistence.
 It demonstrates the execution queue pattern and efficient client-server synchronization for factory-based applications.

 :::info
 The factory server is optional.
 TMX works fully offline as a browser-only application.
-The server enables multi-user collaboration, data persistence, and backup.
+The server enables multi-user collaboration, data persistence, publishing, subscriptions and backup.
 :::

 ## Overview

 The factory server provides:

 - **Multi-User Support** - Multiple TMX instances sharing tournament data
 - **Data Persistence** - Tournament records saved to storage
 - **Execution Queue** - Efficient mutation synchronization